ktlim/LDM-148/index.rst

 Engineering and Facility Database Transformation service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This extracts all information (including telemetry, events, configurations, and commands) from the EFD, transforms it into a form more suitable for querying by image timestamp, and loads it into a "Transformed EFD" database available in the Data Backbone.
+This extracts all information (including telemetry, events, configurations, and commands) from the EFD and its large file annex, transforms it into a form more suitable for querying by image timestamp, and loads it into a "Transformed EFD" database available in the Data Backbone.

 Requirements satisfied: DMS-REQ-0102